I Think of You, Fondly

 subtle as lichen on stone,

-beautiful as the wrinkle
+beautiful as the wrinkles

 at the corner of your eyes.